Match Expressions

 .ExecuteOn(i);

-10,000 times, we will initialize the match expression 10,000 times as
+The problem here is that if we call DoStuff 10,000 times, we will initialize the match expression 10,000 times as

 well, even though it's actually the same expression.
 Having just 4 cases may not seem like much, but the lag and